 How many steps do you really need for a healthy heart?

 Daily walking is a great way to exercise.
-It’s free and it can be as low- or high-impact as you want it to be.
+It’s free and it can be as low or high impact as you want it to be.
 There’s no doubt that the more you walk, the healthier you’re likely to be.

 But if you’re anything like me, it’s not that simple.
 It can be difficult (if not sometimes impossible) to find the time for a stroll, let alone the 10,000 steps that are widely recommended.

 Which is why a study in the European Journal of Cardiology has caused a stir.
-It’s findings suggest your risk of dying from cardiovascular disease drops significantly after taking just over 2000 steps each day (2337 steps to be exact).
+It’s findings suggest your risk of dying from cardiovascular disease drops significantly after taking just over 2000 steps a day (2337 steps to be exact).

 The researchers also found your risk of dying from any cause drops if you’re doing at least 3997 steps each day.

-But it also also discovered how little you need to improve before you start to see benefits.
+But it also discovered how little you need to improve before you start to see benefits.
 The researchers found your risk of dying from any cause drops with each extra 500 to 1000 steps.
 For example, walking an extra 1000 steps netted you a 15 per cent reduction in risk.

 The researchers did not find an upper limit to these benefits either, with health benefits increasing gradually up until at least 20,000 steps per day – the highest recorded in the study.